Genivia/ugrep/README.md

     ugrep -Rl ''

+To list all non-empty files in the working directory but not deeper, since a FILE argument is given (in this case `.` for the working directory):

+    ugrep -l '' .

-To list all non-empty files in directory `mydir` (but not deeper, since a FILE argument is given):
+To list all non-empty files in directory `mydir` but not deeper, since a FILE argument is given:

     ugrep -l '' mydir